Korle-Klottey Municipal Assembly

-Korle-Klottey Municipal District is one of the twenty-nine districts in Greater Accra Region, Ghana.
-Originally it was formerly part of the then-larger Accra Metropolitan District in 1988, until a small portion of the district was split off to create Korle-Klottey Municipal District on 19 February 2019; thus the remaining part has been retained as Accra Metropolitan District.
-The municipality is located in the central part of Greater Accra Region and has Osu as its capital town.
+Korle-Klottey Municipal District is one of the twenty-nine districts in the Greater Accra Region, Ghana.
+Originally, it was part of the then-larger Accra Metropolitan District in 1988, until a small portion of the district was split off to create the Korle-Klottey Municipal District on 19 February 2019; thus, the remaining part has been retained as Accra Metropolitan District.
+The municipality is located in the central part of the Greater Accra Region and has Osu as its capital town.
+In the first quarter of 2025, the current Municipal Chief Executive increased the IGF of the Assembly by 48.8%.